Robust Utility Maximization with Intractable Claims under Distributional Ambiguity: A Random Distributionally Robust Optimization Approach: Introduction

 \subsection{Organization}

 The remainder of the paper is organized as follows.
-Section~\ref{sec_notations} introduces the notations and definitions used throughout, including a brief overview of OT and $\varphi$-divergence.
-Section~\ref{sec_existence} establishes the existence of an optimal decision using a stability result from optimal transport theory.
-Section~\ref{Sec_DualityTheorem} develops the duality between the constrained and penalized RDRO problems.
-Section~\ref{Sec_uniqueness_and_innerexistence} proves the uniqueness of the optimal decision.
-Section~\ref{Sec_example} presents applications in robust decision-making, and Section~\ref{Sec_numerical} describes the numerical algorithm and results.
-Section~\ref{Sec_conclusion} concludes.
-10pt
+Section~\ref{sec:prob_formulation} introduces the model setup and the main assumptions.
+Section~\ref{sec_existence} proves the existence of an optimal decision via a stability argument rooted in optimal transport theory.
+Section~\ref{Sec_DualityTheorem} develops a Legendre–Fenchel type duality framework, and establishes the connection between the constrained and penalized RDRO formulations, which serves as a key tool for the subsequent analysis, in particular for establishing uniqueness and enabling tractable reformulations for the numerical approach.
+Section~\ref{Sec_uniqueness_and_innerexistence} builds on this duality framework, further investigates the structural properties of optimal solutions and proves the uniqueness of the optimal decision.
+Section~\ref{Sec_numerical} presents numerical methods and experiments.
+Finally, Section~\ref{Sec_conclusion} concludes the paper.